Jersey Boys: West End

 The musical made its West End debut at London's Prince Edward Theatre in February 2008.
 The creative team were the same as for the Broadway production.
 Principal cast were Ryan Molloy as Frankie Valli, Stephen Ashfield as Bob Gaudio, Glenn Carter as Tommy DeVito, Philip Bulcock as Nick Massi, Stuart Milligan as DeCarlo and Tom Lorcan as Donnie/Knuckles.
 The production won the Laurence Olivier Award for Best New Musical.
 Molloy performed the lead role for six years, making him the "longest-running star in a West End musical" and "longest-serving Frankie Valli".
 The production moved to the Piccadilly Theatre on March 15, 2014, the same day that John Lloyd Young assumed the role of Frankie Valli.
 The production closed after nine years on March 26, 2017.

 In October 2020, it was announced that Jersey Boys would return to the West End at the Trafalgar Theatre in April 2021.
 Due to the COVID-19 pandemic in the United Kingdom the production was postponed, with previews finally beginning 28 July and opening night set for 10 August 2021.
 A new cast was also announced with Luke Suri taking the role of Frankie Valli.
 The musical lasted until January 4, 2024.

 UK tour

 A national UK tour was launched in autumn 2014, opening at Palace Theatre, Manchester, where it ran from September 4 to October 4.
 This production has the same creative team as the Broadway and West End productions.
 The cast includes Tim Driesen reprising his role from the Dutch production as Frankie Valli, with Stephen Webb as Tommy DeVito, Sam Ferriday as Bob Gaudio and Lewis Griffiths as Nick Massi.
 A second national tour began in December 2017 at the New Alexandra Theatre Birmingham until May 2019.
 A third UK and Ireland tour will begin at the New Wimbledon Theatre from November 2021 with dates until November 2022.

+A "20th anniversary" UK and Ireland tour, staged by the original Broadway creative team, opened at the New Wimbledon Theatre in London on June 17, 2026, and is booking into 2027.
+The full company was announced in August 2026, led by Luke Baker as Frankie Valli, Carlo Boumouglbay as Tommy DeVito, Lewis Kennedy as Nick Massi and Toby Miles as Bob Gaudio, with Ellis Kirk as alternate Frankie Valli.
+The company also includes Aiden Carson as Joey, Artemis Chrisoulakis as Francine, Sydnie Hocknell as Mary Delgado, Michael Levi as Bob Crewe, Olivia Mitchell as Lorraine, Jarryd Nurden as Hank Majewski, Oliver Tester as Norm Waxman, Damien Winchester as Barry Belson and Fed Zanni as Gyp DeCarlo.
+The tour is directed by Des McAnuff and choreographed by Sergio Trujillo, with musical supervision, vocal arrangements and incidental music by Ron Melrose, scenic design by Klara Zieglerova, costume design by Jess Goldstein, lighting design by Howell Binkley, sound design by Steve Canyon Kennedy, projection design by Michael Clark and orchestrations by Steve Orich.